IGW84/signal_chain/README.md

 Author: Ian Wilson
 Email: i.wilson.aust@gmail.com

-Python CLI application that calculates the production (voltage) error spread for a signal chain of Amplifier & ADC & Reference.
+Python CLI application and helpers that calculates the production (voltage) error spread for a signal chain of Amplifier & ADC & Reference.

 These scripts were written for my own use and have not necessarily been fully validated.
 Anyone using this work does so completely at their own risk.